drpetersonfernandes/BatchConvertToCompressedFile/ReadMe.md

 ## Overview

 Batch Convert to Compressed File is a Windows application that provides a simple user interface for compressing multiple files into individual archives and verifying the integrity of existing compressed files.
 It uses **7-Zip** for `.7z` compression and built-in .NET libraries for `.zip` compression, while providing a user-friendly interface for batch processing.
-It also supports parallel processing for improved performance and comprehensive archive verification.

 ## Features

 - **Batch Compression**: Compress multiple files into individual archives in a single operation.
 - **Multiple Format Support**: Create `.7z` archives using 7-Zip or `.zip` archives using built-in .NET compression.
 - **Archive Verification**: Verify the integrity of `.7z`, `.zip`, and `.rar` archives with comprehensive CRC checking.
-- **7-Zip Integration**: Uses `7z.exe` for `.7z` compression, included with the application.
-- **Parallel Processing**: Optionally process multiple files in parallel to speed up batch operations.
 - **Progress Tracking**: Detailed progress indication, real-time logging, and write speed monitoring during operations.
 - **Delete Original Option**: Option to remove source files after successful compression.
 - **File Organization**: Automatically move verified archives to success or failed folders.